Hawmex/aut_algorithm_design_foundations_final_exam/README.md

 ### Input

-- The number of vertices and edges.
+- The number of vertices and edges
-- Each edge's starting and ending vertices and their length.
+- Each edge's starting and ending vertices and their length
-- The number of tours.
+- The number of tours
-- The number of vertices that must be visited in each tour, followed by their names.
+- The number of vertices that must be visited in each tour, followed by their names

 ### Output

-- The length of the shortest path for each tour.
+- The length of the shortest path for each tour

 ### Example